KevinBockelandt/notoire/README.md

 * this introductory video: [youtube.com/watch?v=rOSZOCoqOo8](https://www.youtube.com/watch?v=rOSZOCoqOo8)
 * this dedicated subreddit: [reddit.com/r/Zettelkasten/](https://www.reddit.com/r/Zettelkasten/)

+TODO: screenshot here

 In Notoire, the notes are stored in plain text files and interpreted as **Markdown**.
 There is no hierarchy and no built-in tag system.
-Notes are connected by **links only** and you can navigate to and between them a number of ways:
+Notes are connected by links and you can navigate to and between them a number of ways:

 * by following a link to open the corresponding note
 * by going back to the previous note using an history system
-* by performing a search and selecting a note in the result list (⚠️ not implemented yet)
+* by performing a search and selecting a note in the result list
-* by listing notes linking to the current one and selecting a result (⚠️ not implemented yet)
+* by listing the links coming in or out of the current note and selecting one

-Each note is identified by an **hexadecimal number** that is incremented with each one.
+Each note is identified by an **hexadecimal number** that is incremented from one note to the other.

 > ❓ The name of the plugin comes from the French word `notoire` which can be translated in several ways including `notable` and `noteworthy`.
 Based on a number of French words ending in `'oire'`, one could also interpret the meaning of notoire as `a place where to put notes`.

 ## Installation

 Notoire follows the traditional vim plugin layout, so you should have no trouble installing it with your plugin manager of choice.
 Using [vim-plug](https://github.com/junegunn/vim-plug), add the following line in you vim-plug configuration:

 ```vim
 Plug 'KevinBockelandt/notoire'